needle-mirror/com.unity.purchasing.udp/Documentation~/Building_and_Deploying_via_Cloud_Build.md

 - Select **Next: Save.**
 - Select **Start Cloud Build**, then select the target build you just created.

-Push your build to UDP directly via the Unity Cloud Build Developer Dashboard (as shown in the section above) .
+Push your build to UDP directly via the Unity Cloud Build Developer Dashboard (as shown in above section)